-To address this continuing and growing environmental issue, while also combating climate change, emissions from the transportation sector need to be reduced.
-By 2025, Vermont's Comprehensive Energy Plan has a goal to meet 10% of transportation energy needs from renewable energy.
-Reducing the number of vehicle miles traveled (VMT), increasing investment in alternative forms of transportation, and electrifying vehicles, are strategies that could be implemented to achieve this goal.
+In 2020 the Vermont Legislature passed the Global Warming Solutions Act which requires Vermont to reduce GHGs to 26% below 2005 levels by 2025; 40% below 1990 levels by 2030 and 80% by 2050.
+In addition, the Vermont Comprehensive Energy Plan has a goal to meet 10% of transportation energy needs from renewable energy by 2025.
+To meet these climate goals there is a need to reduce the number of vehicle miles traveled (VMT), increase investment in alternative forms of transportation, and electrify vehicles, are strategies that could be implemented to achieve this goal.
 Transportation planning looks at the problem from two perspectives: 1) How to mitigate climate changes through policies, programs, and technologies, and 2) How to adapt transportation infrastructure and services to the coming climate changes.